jgeraigery/SpotlightHelp/pages/ConnectLinux/linux_alarm_pagingin.md

 title: ﻿Paging in Alarm
 last_updated: July 29, 2016
 summary: "A large number of page ins may be a symptom of a large number of recent page outs."
-sidebar: c_unix_sidebar
+sidebar: c_linux_sidebar
-permalink: unix_alarm_pagingin.html
+permalink: linux_alarm_pagingin.html
 id:
-folder: ConnectUnix
+folder: ConnectLinux
 ---

 To find out what process is reading these pages in, check the resident size of the processes you are running, and see which ones are increasing in size.